ifm/ifm3d-ros/ifm3d_ros_driver/doc/building.md

 This will create a `devel` and `build` folder in your catkin workspace, which contains the required code for running the ROS node.
 To test this you can easily set-up your current shell and run: `source ~/catkin_ws/devel/setup.bash && roslaunch ifm3d_ros_examples camera.launch`.

-The ROS package should now be installed in `~/ros/ifm3d-ros`.
 To test everything out you should open a fresh bash shell, and start up a ROS core:
-(Please don't forget to source the ifm3d-ros package first if you haven't done it yet.)
+(Please don't forget to source the ifm3d-ros package first if you haven't done it yet. `source ~/catkin_ws/devel/setup.bash`)
 ```
 $ roscore &
 $ roslaunch ifm3d_ros_examples camera.launch